metal-stack/docs/docs/src/overview/networking.md

   - Numbered BGP only for peerings at exit switches with third parties (Internet Service Provider).
   - Overall BGP unnumbered.
   - 4-byte private ASN instead of default 2-byte ASN for BGP.
-  - Network operation relies on Cumulus Linux.
+  - Network operation relies on SONiC Linux.
   - Bleeding edge Routing-to-the-Host/EVPN-to-the-Host with ordinary Linux distributions.
   - Layer-3 routing using BGP and VXLAN/EVPN.
   - Every VTEP acts as a layer-3 gateway and does routing.
 Routing is done on both the ingress and the egress VTEP (aka distributed symmetric routing).